matze-dd/Tex2txt/README.md

 - missing final dot in an equation, if something like 'Therefore' is following;
 - lower-case text continuation after an equation with final dot.

-If you can advice on good replacements for English or other languages, please leave a note under category [Issues](../../issues), or initiate a pull request.
-Many thanks in advance!

 ### Inclusion of “normal” text
 In variant “Full version”, the argument of \\text\{...\}